dnsimple/dnsimple-support/content/articles/secondary-dns-provider-easy-dns.md

 ---
-title: Add EasyDNS as a secondary DNS server
+title: Adding EasyDNS as a Secondary DNS Server
 excerpt: Secondary DNS can be complicated to set up.
 We simplify it with provider-specific settings for EasyDNS.
 categories:
 - Secondary DNS
 ---

-# Add EasyDNS as a secondary DNS server
+# Adding EasyDNS as a Secondary DNS Server

-For an overview of SecondaryDNS, have a look at [our introduction article](/articles/secondary-dns).
+For an overview of secondary DNS, have a look at [our introduction article](/articles/secondary-dns).

 **Requirements**

 * An active account with **EasyDNS**.
 Every EasyDNS plan allows for secondary DNS Setup.
 * Your domain [is pointing to the DNSimple name servers](/articles/pointing-domain-to-dnsimple).

-You can get started with Secondary DNS from the DNS section of the domain management page.
+You can get started with secondary DNS from the DNS section of the domain management page.

 ![DNS management page](/files/setup-secondary-dns.png)

 From DNSimple, select **EasyDNS** as the provider.
 Click *Enable* at the bottom of the form.
 The name servers and IP addresses that EasyDNS is expecting are already filled in for you.

-A confirmation message will tell you that Secondary DNS has been enabled from the DNSimple side.
+A confirmation message will tell you that secondary DNS has been enabled from the DNSimple side.

 ![DNSimple configuration is successful](/files/secondary-dns-confirmation-message.png)

-Log into your **EasyDNS** account.
+Log in to your **EasyDNS** account.
 The first thing you'll do is add the domain.

 <info>
 EasyDNS has both a tabbed and one-page view.
 Your interface may look different depending on the layout you've selected, though the instructions below are the same.